-South Luangwa is one of the most popular parks in relatively un-touristy Zambia.
+South Luangwa National Park is one of the most popular parks in relatively un-touristy Zambia.
 The Luangwa River contains the largest concentration of hippo and crocodile in the entire world and meanders through the wide valley floor in the park, creating a system of ox-bow lagoons.

 The southern part of the park, near Mfuwe, can be very popular.
 However, toward the northern part of the park, the lack of readily traversable roads leads to a wilder feel.
 The park is seasonal, with camps usually opening after the rains, typically by the start of May, and close by mid-November before the fresh onset of the rains.